strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 How can we identify which partitions are involved in this transaction and inspect their content?
 We are writing to the `output-topic` which has only one partition, but the internal topics for storing consumer group offsets and transaction states have 50 partitions each by default.

+How can we identify which `__transaction_state` and `__consumer_offsets` partitions are involved?
-To avoid looking at 100 partitions in the worst case scenario, we can use the same hashing function that Kafka uses to find the coordinating partition.
+We can use the same hashing function that Kafka uses to find the coordinating partition.
 This function maps `group.id` to `__consumer_offsets` partition, and `transactional.id` to `__transaction_state` partition.

 ```sh